AIS-SE/AISSE_VSCode_Setup/README.md

 ## Configuration Files

 > [!Note]
-> TempeHS Students can choose any of these as a template when they create a new repository in GitHub.
+> AISSE Students can choose any of these as a template when they create a new repository in GitHub.

 - [Arduino](https://github.com/TempeHS/TempeHS_Arduino_DevContainer) configuration files for VSCode Development.
 - [Node.JS for JS/HTML/CSS PWA development](https://github.com/TempeHS/TempeHS_HTML-CSS-JS-nodeJS-DevContainer) configuration files.